 My tip for cyclists joining our tours is to trully allow yourself to be out of your comfort zone and to enjoy being there.
 Traveling by bike is physically challenging, but having a strong, open and adventurous mind is what you need to take the most out of it.
 Learn to appreciate the differences.
 To think as a group and to be realistic about what crossing a country - or a few of them - by bicycle implies.
 It's a unique and a massive achievement for everyone involved in it, don't forget that!
 Have fun, and smile always.

-Nirmika A
+Nirmika Athalye

 Assistant Tour Leader